Graduate Students | College of Health and Human Sciences

 The Bilsland Dissertation Fellowship provides support to outstanding PhD candidates during the final year of their degree.
 Bilsland Fellows are expected to have completed all doctoral degree requirements at the conclusion of the fellowship.

-Applications are due to the department’s or school’s graduate program director by February 10.
 For more information, please contact your graduate program director.

 The Ross Fellowship is designed for the recruitment of outstanding PhD-track students to graduate programs at Purdue.
 Each fellowship provides a four-year award package.
 This award provides stipend/salary, tuition coverage and a medical insurance supplement.
+Please contact the graduate program director for more information.

 The Graduate School offers additional information on funding resources.